hirosystems/stacks-blockchain-api/client/README.md

 ### Address Transaction Updates

 Sent every time a transaction is sent or received by a specific Stacks address.
-Transactions of different types and structures may be received through these updates.
+Transactions of different types and structures may be received.

 Example message if subscribed to updates for an address `SP3C5SSYVKPAWTR8Y63CVYBR65GD3MG7K80526D1Q`:
 ```json